kide-vm/kide/lib/slot_machine/README.md

 ### Instruction based

-So mom is a machine layer, rather than a language.
+So SlotMachine is a machine layer, rather than a language.
 No control structures, but compare and jump instructions.

 No send or call, just objects and jump.